johannespuck/afd_chat/README.md

 Note: Indymedia linksunten was banned by the German Federal Minister of the Interior on the 25th August 2017.
 The website remains as an archive.

-The data file here is a revised version of the original data for easier accessibility.
+The data file here is a cleaned up version of the original data for easier accessibility.